-They’re also often conflated with other areas of responsibility within a company, such as project management and process management.
+They’re also often conflated with other areas of responsibility within a company.
+A few examples include project management and process management.
 (Could somebody please develop a few professional roles that aren’t abbreviated PM?)

 Here’s a brief overview to help you better distinguish between product management and program management.

-In other words, product managers are responsible not for a specific project or team, but rather for one or more of a company’s products—from the moment the concept for that product is conceived until, well, forever.
+In other words, product managers are not responsible for a specific project or team.
+They are responsible for one or more of a company’s products.
+This means from ideation until, well, forever.

-Whereas a product manager generally focuses straight ahead on all of the elements needed to strategically drive her products forward, a program manager takes more of a lateral view across the organization.
+Whereas a product manager generally focuses straight ahead on all the elements needed to drive her products forward strategically, a program manager takes a lateral view across the organization.

 Program management involves identifying and coordinating the interdependencies among projects, products, and other important strategic initiatives across an organization.

 Imagine a product manager moving a product through the development process.
 A web team needs to build and code the web pages for the trial download, the FAQs page, and other online content.
 Eventually, a marketing team will need to create the collateral and other deliverables to support the launch campaign.
 Finally, the customer support department will need training on the product.
 This is so they can begin fielding user questions as soon as the product goes live.

 Here is where a program manager can help.
 A program manager identifies all these interdependencies across various departments.
 Then they work with the relevant stakeholders in each of these departments.
 Finally, they coordinate their efforts to ensure everything that needs to get done to support the “program.”
 In this case, the launch of a product—is on track.

 What’s the difference: Project Management vs. Program Management

 So how is a program manager different from a project manager?
 That’s a fair question because, like program management, project management involves tracking and coordinating different teams’ efforts toward a shared company objective.